joshrieken/plasm/README.md

 - [X] Provide syntactic sugar for common queries (e.g., see `count` and `distinct_by`)
 - [X] Easy integration with Phoenix
 - [X] Permissive API (e.g., most functions that accept an atom will alternatively accept a string)
-- [ ] Support all databases supported by Ecto (right now, use PostgreSQL for all functionality)

 ## Examples